railwayapp/docs/src/pages/develop/projects.md

 - Owner: full administration of the project
 - Editor: adminstration and can make deployments to the project, sans the ability to remove the Owner from the project
 - Viewer: Read only access to the project.
-Viewers can not make deploys.
+Viewers can not make deploys or see environment variables.

 Only project owners are charged for project usage.